marxin/texi2rst-generated/sphinx/gccint/building-gcc-plugins.rst

 gengtype and gtype.state have the same version as the GCC for which the plugin is built.

 ..
-Copyright (C) 2010-2021 Free Software Foundation, Inc.

-..
-This is part of the GCC manual.

-..
-For copying conditions, see the file gcc.texi.

-..
 Contributed by Jan Hubicka <jh@suse.cz> and

 ..
 Diego Novillo <dnovillo@google.com>